Novartis: 2011–present

 In July 2024, Novartis entered into a strategic collaboration with Dren Bio to develop therapeutic bispecific antibodies for cancer, with the deal worth up to $3 billion.

 In November 2024, Novartis and Ratio Therapeutics entered into a worldwide licence and collaboration agreement worth $745m to advance a somatostatin receptor 2 (SSTR2)-targeting radiotherapeutic candidate for cancer.

 In February 2025, Novartis announced the acquisition of Anthos Therapeutics for $925m.

 In April 2025, Novartis announced plans to spend $23 billion to build and expand 10 facilities in the USA.

 In April 2025, Novartis agreed to buy Regulus Therapeutics Inc. in a deal that could be valued at up to $1.7 billion.

+In October 2025, Novartis acquired biopharmaceutical firm Avidity Biosciences in a deal valued at US$12 billion, adding to its muscular dystrophy portfolio.